The Late Late Toy Show: 2005 edition

-The 2005 Toy Show was broadcast on 2 December 2005, attracting 1.1 million viewers as the most watched programme on Irish television that year.
+The 2005 edition was broadcast on 2 December 2005, attracting 1.1 million viewers as the most watched programme on Irish television that year.
 It was also the most watched edition of The Late Late Show since Gay Byrne's final show in 1999.

-Irish comedian Dave McSavage, appeared in the opening ceremony for this Toy Show, playing a selfish scrooge.
+Irish comedian Dave McSavage, appeared in the opening segment of this Toy Show, playing a selfish scrooge.

 2006 edition

-The 2006 Toy Show was broadcast on 1 December 2006.
+The 2006 edition was broadcast on 1 December 2006.
 Six-year-old Millie (Philomena) Murray, who, along with her four-year-old brother Gavin Murray, had recently been burned out of her car in Limerick, left her hospital bed to make an appearance.
 She requested a doll to play with for the show.
 Her brother was too unwell to feature on the show after the incident that led to over twelve weeks of hospital treatment for the pair.
 Pat Kenny was later criticised in a study by the Equality Authority for his hosting of the show, in which he persistently reinforced stereotypes of gender roles.
 An example was a human skull shown to ooze slime, of which the presenter uttered the comment "made for boys, I think".

 2007 edition

-The 2007 Toy Show was broadcast on 30 November 2007, attracting over one million viewers or seven-tenths of the available audience, making it the most watched television programme in Ireland at that time of 2007.
+The 2007 edition was broadcast on 30 November 2007, attracting over one million viewers or seven-tenths of the available audience, making it the most watched television programme in Ireland at that time of 2007.
 Broadcast over the traditional four parts, it contained a performance from James Blunt, the annual appearance of Dustin, book reviews and Miriam O'Shea who performed a rendition of "Somewhere Over the Rainbow".

 The 2007 Toy Show also played host to an interview with comedian Jerry Seinfeld.
 Kenny expressed a lack of knowledge about his subject from the very beginning when he introduced him as "Jerry Seinfield".
 There was much uncomfortable chat on the topic of bees (Seinfeld was on the show to promote his new movie, Bee Movie) and Kenny then presented him with a cheap imitation of his favourite superhero, Superman.
 Seinfeld, who had previously lashed out at Larry King over his ignorance, remained tight-lipped and walked off without informing Kenny of his correct name.

 The 2007 Toy Show was opened by the soprano Oisín Nolan who ascended a hanging crescent moon as Kenny entered the studio fresh from his visit to Santa in Lapland.
 Roisin Seoighe (7) Conemara performed Sean Nos dancing wearing her trademark red dance shoes along with music played by the Castlemahon Buskers.
 She danced a reel and got a fantastic applause from the audience.
 The Castle Mahon Buskers came from Newcastle West, County Limerick, and have four members.
 Two bodhrán players performed, an accordion player and a spoons player.
 The show was closed by The Young Wexford Singers and Rowe Street Junior Choir.

 Thus far, this was Dustin's last appearance on the Toy Show.